-Denver Broncos reportedly release three-time Pro Bowl safety T.J.
+Denver Broncos make 'difficult decision' to release Pro Bowl safety T.J.
 Ward

 The NFL's new roster-cutdown policy has led to a deluge of moves this weekend, as teams have only a few days to trim their rosters from 90 players down to 53.
 We've got a roundup of all the players cast aside right here and a list of Friday's most notable moves right here, but Saturday brought with it another big name that's heading to the open market.

-According to a report from NFL.com, the Denver Broncos have parted ways with safety T.J.
+In a move first reported by NFL.com and later confirmed by the team, the Denver Broncos have parted ways with safety T.J.
 Ward.

 Ward's name had surfaced in trade rumors earlier this week, but Broncos coach Vance Joseph denied that he was available for trade.
 Just a few days later, he's been let go with no compensation at all.
 The move saves the Broncos $3.25 million against the salary cap, with $1.25 million counting against their books as dead money.